jlalhuber/Pinewood/README.md

 ```

 ## Data Summaries by Finishtime Rank
-Ranking a finish time was used to noramlize the data.
+Ranking a finish time was used to normalize the data.
 Key questions to solve are:
 1. Which lane is faster?
 2. Which heat is faster?
 ### *Create Finishtime Rank*